 - (g) Prior to July 30, 1999, our predecessor, Cross Country Staffing, operated as a partnership under the applicable provisions of the Internal Revenue Code, and, accordingly, income related to the operations of Cross Country Staffing was taxed directly to its partners. - (h) Reflects the operating results of HospitalHub, Inc., which began operations in 1999.
-We completed the divestiture of HospitalHub, Inc. during the second guarter of 2001. - (i) The financial data contained herein for periods prior to July 30, 1999, is that of our predecessor, Cross Country Staffing, a partnership, for which share and per share amounts were not applicable. - (j) We define EBITDA as income before interest, income taxes, depreciation, amortization and non-recurring indirect transaction costs.
+We completed the divestiture of HospitalHub, Inc. during the second quarter of 2001. - (i) The financial data contained herein for periods prior to July 30, 1999, is that of our predecessor, Cross Country Staffing, a partnership, for which share and per share amounts were not applicable. - (j) We define EBITDA as income before interest, income taxes, depreciation, amortization and non-recurring indirect transaction costs.
 EBITDA should not be considered a measure of financial performance under generally accepted accounting principles.
 Items excluded from EBITDA are significant components in understanding and assessing financial performance.
 EBITDA is a key measure used by management to evaluate our operations and provide useful information to investors.
 EBITDA should not be considered in isolation or as an alternative to net income, cash flows generated by operations, investing or financing activities, or other financial statement data presented in the consolidated financial statements as indicators of financial performance or liquidity.
-Because EBITDA is not a measurement determined in accordance with generally accepted accounting principles and is thus susceptible to varying calculations, EBITDA as presented may not be comparable to other similarly titled measures of other companies. - (k) FTE's represent the average number of contract staffing personnel on a full-time equivalent basis. - (1) Weeks worked is calculated by multiplying the FTE's by the number of weeks during the respective period. - (m) Average contract revenue per week is calculated by dividing the revenue received under our staffing contracts by the number of weeks worked during the respective period. - (n) Reflects the following adjustments as if the offering had occurred on June 30, 2001: - increase in stockholders' equity of \$114.8 million from the offering.
+Because EBITDA is not a measurement determined in accordance with generally accepted accounting principles and is thus susceptible to varying calculations, EBITDA as presented may not be comparable to other similarly titled measures of other companies.

-- repayment of \$37.7 million of senior subordinated debt, plus a \$1.5 million redemption premium, and repayment of \$75.2 million of borrowings outstanding under our credit facility and includes the effects of the redemption premium and the write-off of \$6.6 million of debt issuance costs, net of taxes.
+- (k) FTE's represent the average number of contract staffing personnel on a full-time equivalent basis. - (1) Weeks worked is calculated by multiplying the FTE's by the number of weeks during the respective period. - (m) Average contract revenue per week is calculated by dividing the revenue received under our staffing contracts by the number of weeks worked during the respective period. - (n) Reflects the following adjustments as if the offering had occurred on June 30, 2001: - increase in stockholders' equity of \$122.0 million from the offering. - repayment of \$37.7 million of senior subordinated debt, plus an approximate \$1.5 million redemption premium, and repayment of \$81.7 million of borrowings outstanding under our credit facility and the write-off of \$6.6 million of debt issuance costs, net of taxes.
+As adjusted amounts do not include the use of \$1.2 million of proceeds to repay pay-in-kind notes issued between June 30, 2001 and October 1, 2001, and a related redemption premium.